What is the grant for?

-The purpose of these grants is to provide resources for the establishment of research links from young scientists from European institutions to hosting institutions in a foreign country within or outside Europe.
+The purpose of these grants is to provide resources for the establishment of new research links between young scientists from European institutions and hosting institutions in a foreign country, within or outside Europe.

-Candidates must have activity in the area of cardiovascular sciences
+- Candidates must have activity in the area of cardiovascular sciences

 Please read the disclaimer on Personal Data Privacy before applying.

 Candidates can only apply via the online application form.

 At the time of application, formal eligibility criteria will be checked.
 If you are not eligible, the First Contact Initiative Grant application form may not be visible.